lexbonder/ab-comp-challenge-1/README.md

 I used two different images, one for when the section was vertical and one for when it becomes horizontal.
 I did not change the color scheme because I think it would be too big of a change at the break point and could be disorienting.
 Both pictures are easily recognizable by fans of the franchise.

+## Project Goals

+* Match the structure of the comp provided
+* Make the site responsive

+## Installation

+Fork or clone this project

+Open `index.html`

 # Original Comp